eydeveloper/go-highload/README.md

 ## Description

 This project serves as a practical learning tool directly related to my studies in software architecture.
 As a student enrolled in a software architecture course, I've developed this project to deepen my understanding of architectural principles and refine my practical skills.
+Synchronous replication is configured in this application to ensure data integrity of slave replicas.

 ## Prerequisites